sdi1982/Barcode-One-Shot-Get/README.md

 # Get-One-Shot

-using phone-camera shut a Barcode of goods. then order send message to seller, after you can get a goods by package.
+using phone-camera shot a Barcode of goods. after it automatically do order send to seller, then you can get a goods by package.